 For small businesses or branch offices of a larger organizations, managing the Internet traffic and inter-office traffic effectively and efficiently can be difficult without the proper technology in place.
 Mushroom’s virtual and physical appliances provide the advanced toolkit to manage WAN networks with ease.

 Mushroom’s traffic management technology is composed of various functionalities working together to provide a full suite of capabilities.

 Interface Groups: Mushroom’s appliances are equipped with the ability to leverage “virtual interfaces” that are composed from user defined network policies (also known as interface groups) can include a subset of the physical interface and any of the overlay tunnels, tied together with the user defined logic.
 As an example a user can create a virtual interface that can carry the VPN traffic over a bonding tunnel that has the 3 wired WAN interfaces in the bonding tunnel and in case of a tunnel connectivity failure, the VPN traffic can seamlessly fall back (failover) to a wireless WAN network.

 Active / Active Interfaces: Mushroom’s appliances have the ability to utilize all physical WAN interfaces simultaneously, as well as the virtual interfaces, either in session based aggregation (session load balancing) or packet level aggregation (bonding).

 Manual Routes: Policies based on layer 7 filters or explicit network filters can defined to map specific traffic types to be routed onto particular interfaces or tunnels.
 As an example local Internet traffic can be assign to a specific set of WAN interfaces not requiring it to go over the overlay tunnel, while another type of traffic can be routed via the overlay tunnel.
 These policies can all be easily configured by the IT manager.

 Traffic Shaping: Transports are affected by the traffic they carry.
 As an example the latency on a WAN link may go up during heavy traffic utilizations.
 This can cause disruption to other applications that may be latency sensitive.
-Mushroom's traffic management enables traffic shaping for inbound (ingress) and outbound (egress) traffic in order to provide higher priority to latency-sensitive applications.
+Mushroom’s traffic management enables traffic shaping for inbound (ingress) and outbound (egress) traffic in order to provide higher priority to latency-sensitive applications.